rjdeliveryomaha/courierinvoice/README.md

   + Password management

-Options are available that allow for custom pages, menu items (with or without matching pages), and javascript files.
+Options are available that allow for custom menu items (with or without matching pages), and javascript files.
 An example config file is located in [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/tree/master/extras/includes).